 Our products and services require investments in capital equipment.
 Analog and mixed-signal manufacturing facilities and processes are typically distinguished by the design and process implementation expertise rather than the use of the most advanced equipment.
 Many of these processes also tend to migrate more slowly to smaller geometries due to technological barriers and increased costs.
 For example, some of our products use high-voltage technology that requires larger geometries and that may not migrate to smaller geometries for several years, if at all.
 As a result, our manufacturing base and strategy do not require substantial investment in leading edge process equipment for those products, allowing us to utilize our facilities and equipment over an extended period of time with moderate required capital investments.
+In addition, we are less likely to experience significant industry overcapacity, which can cause product prices to decline significantly.
 In general, we seek to invest in manufacturing capacity that can be used for multiple high-value applications over an extended period of time.
 In addition, we outsource manufacturing of those products which do require advanced technology and 12-inch wafer capacity.
 We believe this capital investment strategy enables us to optimize our capital investments and facilitates more diversified product and service offerings.